jkrauska/meshbridge/README.md

 # Meshtastic Serial Bridge

-A simple socat-based bridge to expose serial Meshtastic devices over TCP.
+A simple socat-based bridge to expose serial attached Meshtastic devices over TCP.

+Great for using a PiZero to manage a node and present it over WiFi to your phone or computer. (my use case)

 ## Overview